Can You 3D Print Clear Plastic? (Best Clear Filament)

 MatterHackers have a range of translucent and transparent PLAs available.
 The pro range of translucent PLAs lives up to MatterHackers’ reputation by being sturdy, reliable, and complete with guides for new users.

-ProtoPlant makes their own brand of PLA filament, which they’ve named HTPLA (High-Temperature PLA) that has greater clarity than standard materials.
+ProtoPlant makes their own brand of PLA filament, which they’ve named HTPLA (High-Temperature PLA) which has greater clarity than standard materials.

 HTPLA is available as clear filaments, each with different levels of transparency.
 Their Iridescent Ice and Cunning Clear filaments are the best choice for those of you who want see-through filaments without spending too much on rarer, more specialized products.